xibosignage/xibo-manual/README.md

 Welcome to the Sigme User Manual.
 This manual is base on the Xibo Manual and added Japanese translation.

-This repository contains the source content for the original xibo manual in english and Sigme manual in Japanes.
+This repository contains the source content for the original xibo manual in english and Sigme manual in Japaness.
 Some modifications and customizations are added at template/custom/sigme directory.

 ## Support